Teddy-Liao/walk-these-ways-go2/README.md

 This repository is forked from [walk-these-ways](https://github.com/Improbable-AI/walk-these-ways), which is a Go1 Sim-to-Real Locomotion Starter Kit.
 It seems that [walk-these-ways](https://github.com/Improbable-AI/walk-these-ways) can be untilized on Unitree [A1](https://github.com/fan-ziqi/dog_rl_deploy) with simple modifications, since those robots are base on [unitree-legged-sdk](https://github.com/unitreerobotics/unitree_legged_sdk).

-However, the brand-new architecture [unitree-sdk2 ](https://github.com/unitreerobotics/unitree_sdk2)is not base on UDP anymore, so this project aims to train and deploy walk-these-ways on Unitree Go2 by modifying SDK interfaces.
+However, the brand-new architecture [unitree-sdk2 ](https://github.com/unitreerobotics/unitree_sdk2)is not based on UDP anymore, so this project aims to train and deploy walk-these-ways on Unitree Go2 by modifying SDK interfaces.

 ## Requirements
 * pytorch 1.10 with cuda-11.3